-První certifikační autorita, a.s., is not responsible for any damage suffered by relying parties where the relying party breaches its duty under trust services legislation and this CP.
-První certifikační autorita, a.s., is also not responsible for any damage resulting from breach of obligations of I.CA as a result of force majeure.
+První certifikační autorita, a.s., is not responsible for any damage suffered by relying parties where the relying party breaches its obligation under this CP.
+První certifikační autorita, a.s., is also responsible for any damage resulting from breach of obligations of I.CA as a result of force majeure.